Did your Older Person's Freedom Pass expire on 31 March 2020?

 - Occupational pension letter dated in the last 3 months

 PO Box 6618

 There is a different process for Disabled Person's Freedom Pass renewal.
 If you have a Disabled Person's Freedom Pass please visit here for more information.
-If you remain eligible for the Disabled Person's Freedom Pass you can expect to receive your new pass before your current pass expires.

 Frequently Asked Questions